 Praxair’s Certificate of Incorporation and Bylaws require directors to be elected annually and that a director nominee must receive a majority of the votes cast at an annual meeting in order to be elected (meaning a greater number of “for” votes than “against” votes) in an uncontested election of directors.
 The Board’s Corporate Governance Guidelines require that any director nominee who is then serving as a director must tender his or her resignation if he or she fails to receive this majority vote.
 The Governance & Nominating Committee of the Board would then consider the resignation offer and recommend to the Board whether to accept or reject the resignation, or whether other action should be taken.
 The Board would take action on the Committee’s recommendation within 90 days following certification of the vote, and promptly thereafter publicly disclose its decision and the reasons therefor.

-The Board has established procedures to enable a shareholder or other interested party to direct a communication to the Board of Directors.
+The Company has a robust shareholder outreach program that it has conducted for many years and whic ensures that the Board and management remain responsive to shareholder concerns.
+This includes ongoing interaction between the Director of Investor Relations and major institutional investors, as well as an extensive shareholder outreach program that is conducted annually.
+In addition, the Board has established procedures to enable a shareholder or other interested party to direct a communication to the Board of Directors.
 Such communications may be confidential or anonymous and may be communicated by mail, e-mail, or by telephone.
-Information on how to submit communications, and how they will be handled, is included on this website in the Our Company/Corporate Responsibility section and through the Investor Relations Department.
+Information on how to submit communications, and how they will be handled, is included on this website in the Our Company/Corporate Responsibility section.

 Director Attendance at Board and Committee Meetings and the Annual Shareholders Meeting

 Absent extenuating circumstances, each member of the Board is expected to attend all meetings of the Board, all meetings of each Committee of which he or she is a member, and the Annual Meeting of Shareholders.
-All of the then serving directors attended the 2014 annual meeting.
+During 2017, the Board held eight meetings.
+The Board members collectively attended 100% of all Board meetings and meetings of committees of which they are members.
 Director meeting attendance is one of the factors that the Governance & Nominating Committee considers in determining whether to re-nominate an incumbent director for election at the Annual Meeting.

 Business Integrity & Ethics

 Praxair’s Board of Directors has adopted policies and standards regarding Compliance with Laws and Business Integrity & Ethics that are posted in this website in the Our Company/Corporate Responsibility section and are available in print to any shareholder who requests it.
-This Code of Ethics applies to Praxair’s directors and to all employees, including Praxair’s CEO, CFO and Controller.
+This Code of Ethics applies to Praxair’s directors and to all employees, including Praxair’s CEO, CFO and Controller, and other officers.

 Shareholder Rights Agreements